-6.10 Confirmation of Clearance
+6.9 Confirmation of Clearance

-The future club and/or player will be advised, via the online clearance system, the clearance outcome.
-Clearance status is also listed on SBA website.
+The future club and/or player will be advised, via the online clearance system, the clearance outcome via email.

-6.11 Clearance between Teams in Same Club
+6.10 Clearance between Teams in Same Club

 Clearances between teams in the same club and playing in the same age-group will be granted in the first four (4) weeks of any season after the Domestic Competition Officer has been notified.